exodrifter/spacekill/README.md

 Spacekill
 =========
-Spacekill is a game by Darwin Pek about killing people in space.
+Spacekill is a game about killing people in space.
 And also about running away from said people in space.

 This repository is a mostly unaltered verson of the game I wrote at the EGaDS (Electronic Game Developers Society) Game Jam 2013 in under 24